How 30 Seconds a Day Could Change your Worldview

 It didn’t take long for David to discover that the stories he heard on the streets were anything but simple.
 “I realized that the problem of income inequality does exist,” he explains.
 “I was struck by the complexity of individual issues that led to homelessness, and I started to become more aware.
 Now I see it every day, multiple times a day.”

 David is a busy man, but he looks for small ways that he can connect with people on the streets.
 Projects like creating the videos for Pathways signature program, the Philadelphia Furniture Bank, allow him to use his skills to make a difference.
 Most mornings, he still stops to spend 30 seconds of his time with someone who is living outside.
 There’s a lot to learn about life on the streets in our busy city.
 Luckily, David has found some of the best teachers around.

 Now is a great time to get involved in ending homelessness!
-Purchase tickets now to our first annual Philadelphia Furniture Bank Chair Affair and help someone take the next step in creating a home.
+Volunteer opportunites are available at the Philadelphia Furniture Bank

 About the Author

 Becca DeWhitt is an MBA candidate at Temple University.
 She is passionate about creating a world where everyone's experience and perspective is valued, and sees story-telling as a powerful tool to that end.